spautz/packagelint/packages/types/docs/configs.md

 ## Overview

 The `.packagelint.js` file in the root of your package supplies the **UserConfig**.
-This lists the rules and rulesets that will be validated against, along with any options or overrides for them, and any global options for Packagelint itself.
+This lists the rules and rulesets that will be validated against -- each as a **RuleEntry** -- along with any options or overrides for them, and any global options for Packagelint itself.

 The UserConfig is the entry point: no rules are run unless they're enabled here.